claytonwramsey/www/_posts/2023-09-17-sixtyfourelo.md

 The good news is that `fiddler_leu`, the most "theoretically correct" of all the implementations, also performs the best.
-I would have liked to run more matches to get a clear difference between `fiddler_leu` and `fiddler_quiesce_lower`, but the AC at my apartment isn't working and I'm not sure how much my poor little laptop can take.
+I would have liked to run more matches to get a clear difference between `fiddler_leu` and `fiddler_quiesce_lower`, but the AC at my apartment isn't working, and I'm not sure how much my poor little laptop can take.

 ## Have I learned anything?